Gerard Brennan: After retirement

-Personal life
+Personal life and death

 In 1953, Brennan married Patricia O'Hara.
 Lady Brennan died on 3 September 2019.
 Their first child, Frank Brennan, born in 1954, became a Jesuit priest, a human rights lawyer and an advocate for the rights of Aboriginal peoples.
 He is known for his involvement in the Wik debate when Paul Keating referred to him as "the meddling priest".
-Their second child, Madeline Brennan QC, is a barrister in Brisbane and has served as a director of a number of Catholic health and education providers.
+Their second child, Madeline Brennan KC, is a barrister in Brisbane and has served as a director of a number of Catholic health and education providers.
 Their third child Dr Anne Brennan is a psychiatrist who came to prominence in the Barrett Adolescent Centre Commission of Inquiry.
-Their fourth child Tom Brennan SC is a barrister in Sydney.A son Paul was CEO of Polynovo Ltd an ASX listed biotechnology manufacturer until his resignation in 2021.
+Their fourth child Tom Brennan SC is a barrister in Sydney.
+A son Paul was CEO of Polynovo Ltd an ASX listed biotechnology manufacturer until his resignation in 2021.
 A daughter, Bernadette, is the author of renowned literary biographies This Writing Life: Helen Garner and her Work; and Leaping into Waterfalls: The Enigmatic Gillian Mears.

 Brennan died on 1 June 2022 in Sydney, aged 94, two days before Mabo Day and the 30th anniversary of the Mabo decision.